blasian/UBC-Required-Courses/README.md

 UBC-Required-Courses
 ====================

-Medium fidelity prototype of an interface to help UBC students register for courses
+An interface that helps students register for courses by displaying required courses in easy access format.